 Xia Dynasty 2100-1600BCE

 Yu the Great's reign, which marked the start of the Xia dynasty, began the recorded history of China.
-Yu's first task was to repair the kingdom after a great flood, which some have connected this with the Biblical flood of Noah.Yu is most remembered for his work on flood prevention along the Yellow River.
+Yu's first task was to repair the kingdom after a great flood, which some have connected with the Biblical flood of Noah.
+Emperor Yu is most remembered for his work on flood prevention along the Yellow River.
 Archeological research has found a number of autonomous communities each developing their own culture and traditions along the Yellow, Wei and Yangzi valleys, rather than a unified nation state.
 A city has been excavated at Taosi, Shanxi which shows impressive walls and perhaps the earliest sky observatory in the world.
 Some of the individual historical events during the Xia (for example floods and battles) recorded in the ancient texts have been confirmed by archeology.

 At this early stage, long before iron and bronze were available, civilization revolved around simple agriculture close to the Yellow and Wei Rivers (in modern day Shanxi, Henan provinces).
 Yu the Great, the founder of the dynasty, is the main legendary figure from this period.
-He is believed to have divided the country into nine regions delineated by rivers and hence a name for China ‘nine regions’ ( jiǔ zhōu), and more importantly built flood defenses on the Yellow River.
+He is believed to have divided the country into nine regions delineated by rivers giving China a traditional name ‘nine regions’ ( jiǔ zhōu).
+More importantly he built flood defenses on the Yellow River.
 Rather than just building banks and levees he chose to build canals and sluices to redirect the water.
 Handicrafts such as silk weaving grew in importance.
 The first cities with tamped earth walls were built.
 One fragment of a suì or farmer's calendar has been dated to this period.
 During the Xia dynasty the Chinese script was further refined and used extensively for record keeping.
 It would seem ancestor veneration had already become well established.
 A lack of archeological dating evidence has made the confirmation of details of the Xia dynasty very difficult.
 Discoveries in 2016 at Lajia have given a tantalizing suggestion of a great flood at this time.
 This evidence suggests there was a real flood caused by a large landslip in Qinghai that blocked the Yellow River.
 All this was occurring at the same time as the Middle Kingdom of Egyptian pharaohs (c.
 2000 to 1700BCE)

 Shang dynasty, bronze, tiger